behu-kea/first-semester-java/projects/methods-project.md

 ## Task 2

 Write a method that as a parameter gets a number.
-It should then print to the console of the number is negative, positive or zero
+It should then print to the console if the number is negative, positive or zero